 Heat or cold applied to the sore muscles

-Surgery (to repair your herniated disk, if the condition persists)
+Surgery (to fix your herniated disk, if the condition persists)

 What are possible complications of sciatica?